Compliance Microsoft 365

 • Enable your organization to maximize its Return on Investment (ROI) while controlling its Total Cost of Ownership (TCO).
 By focusing on these three pillars of good governance – what decisions need to be made, who is accountable for making the decisions, how will the decisions be made — and applying them to the potential business value provided by a new technology, IT will be aligned with business goals and resource allocation.

-If your organization has already adopted Office 365, a good IT governance plan can:
+If your organization has already adopted Microsoft 365, a good IT governance plan can:

 • Help you identify which components your organization needs, and which it doesn’t.
-For example, Office 365 Enterprise E3 currently includes the complete Microsoft Office suite – Word, Excel, PowerPoint, Outlook, OneNote, Publisher, SharePoint, OneDrive for Business, Skype and Access – plus Yammer, email, eDiscovery, and many other tools.
-Office 365 Business Premium comprises these core components as well.
+For example, Microsoft 365 Enterprise E3 currently includes the complete Microsoft Office suite – Word, Excel, PowerPoint, Outlook, OneNote, Publisher, SharePoint, OneDrive for Business, Skype and Access – plus Yammer, email, eDiscovery, and many other tools.
+Microsoft 365 Business Premium comprises these core components as well.
 Does your organization need them all?

-• Ensure your teams are prepared to make the switch to Office 365 a success.
+• Ensure your teams are prepared to make the switch to Microsoft 365 a success.
 Will newly-adopted components be rolled out to a small group of “power users” first?
 What training and support will be needed for a successful roll-out?
-These questions could all be incorporated as part of governance planning for any IT deployment, not just Office 365 – but Office 365 adoption might drive your organization towards better governance.
+These questions could all be incorporated as part of governance planning for any IT deployment, not just Microsoft 365 – but Microsoft 365 adoption might drive your organization towards better governance.

 • Reduce the risks from changes to team processes.
 Collaboration components like OneDrive for Business and SharePoint are secure and have many robust protections – but their protections can’t protect your organization from accidental deletions by a team member, sync errors, or malicious actions.
 A good governance plan will enable your organization to manage those risks at levels appropriate to your current resources.